-Whiskers help your dog figure out what things are and determine the size, shape and speed of objects.
+Whiskers help your dog figure out what things are and determine the size, shape, and speed of objects.
 You can even help them see in the dark and see if they can fit through small spaces.

 Dog whiskers around the eyes also provide protection because when their whiskers touch something they usually blink, which helps prevent harmful things like dirt in the eyes.
 Also, whiskers can prevent your dog from being stabbed in the eye while walking by branches or twigs, as the tiny hairs can tell where things are.

-A dog’s whiskers are some of the first hairs to develop, and they will help your dog find their way around extremely early on.
+A dog’s whiskers are some of the first hairs to develop, and they will help your dog find its way around extremely early on.
 All of this means that whiskers play an important role in your dog’s life – they help navigate and understand the environment, aid poor vision, and help keep your dog safe.

 Whiskers are great hunting tools

 Whiskers are not only important tools in helping your dog find his way around, but they also help him be a successful hunter.
 Dogs’ whiskers help them pick up moving objects because when the air moves it bounces back and is picked up by their whiskers.
 This signal helps dogs determine the size and shape of the moving object or prey, and how fast it is moving.
 This makes them particularly useful for hunting as they can alert dogs to the location of prey.
 Their whiskers paired with their incredible sense of smell are the two main reasons your dog is such a good hunter!